mavjs/mavjs.github.io-hugo/content/post/podman-pods-instead-of-docker-compose/index.md

 {{< figure src="/img/miniflux-pod-running.png" >}}

-From here, you could either generate a kubernetes pod definition[^3] to make it more reusable or systemd unit[^4] files to go togther with your system administration.
+From here, you could either generate a kubernetes pod definition[^3] to make it more reusable or systemd unit[^4] files to go together with your system administration.

 ### pod definition
 ```bash